niccoreyes/MockOneissAPI/README.md

 - src/wsdl/oneiss.wsdl — WSDL used by SoapServer (copied from source)
 - src/request-samples/*.xml — Ready-to-send SOAP request samples
 - postman/* — Postman collection and environment
-- scripts/* — PowerShell and Bash test scripts
+- scripts/* — PowerShell and Bash test scripts (including the new `send-oneiss-soap.ps1`)

 ---